thaliaarchi/unix-news/licenses/README.md

 # UNIX license agreements

+- ["SOFTWARE AGREEMENT between WESTERN ELECTRIC COMPANY, INCORPORATED and THE REGENTS OF THE UNIVERSITY OF CALIFORNIA Effective as of December 1, 1973"](https://web.archive.org/web/20130904230950/http://www.groklaw.net/pdf2/WElectricRegentsLicenseDec1st1973.pdf)

+  Effective on 1 December 1973, signed by Western on 16 January 1974 and by Berkeley on 7 February 1974.
+No cost.

+  The provided components are:

+  > UNIX time sharing operating system computer program and supporting programs
+  > and documentation consisting of the following:
+  >
+  > 1. a first reel of 9 track 800 bpi magnetic tape supplied by LICENSEE in
+  >    required length on which the following will be recorded:
+  >    1. Binary object code of the UNIX core resident operating system;
+  >    2. Source program code;
+  >    3. User's manual.
+  > 2. a second reel of 9 track 800 bpi magnetic tape supplied by LICENSEE in
+  >    required length on which the binary object code of the supporting
+  >    programs will be recorded.
+  > 3. printed documentation:
+  >    1. UNIX programmer's manual;
+  >    2. Bell Telephone Laboratories, Inc. technical memorandum entitled NROFF
+  >       User's Manual;
+  >    3. C reference manual;
+  >    4. UNIX assembler reference manual.
+  >
+  > [page 5]

 - ["SOFTWARE AGREEMENT between WESTERN ELECTRIC COMPANY, INCORPORATED and KATHOLIEKE UNIVERSITEIT Effective as of December 1, 1974"](https://www.nokia.com/bell-labs/about/dennis-m-ritchie/licenses/6thEdlicence.pdf)

   Signed by Dick Shahpazian, Director of Patent Licensing, and Dr. C.J.M.
 Aarts.

   Described on [Dennis Ritchie's site](https://www.nokia.com/bell-labs/about/dennis-m-ritchie/licenses.html):

-  Effective on 1 December 1974, signed by AT&T on 26 February 1975 and by
-  Nijmegen on 6 February 1975.
+  Effective on 1 December 1974, signed by Western on 26 February 1975 and by Nijmegen on 6 February 1975.
+The cost was $150.

   > Prof. Karl Kleine at Fachhochschule Jena in Germany found and scanned some
   > documents relating to the distribution of early versions of Unix, and kindly